jgjake2/myUserJS-API/README.md

 - [x] <a name="todo_exportCrossOriginSupport"></a><b>jMod.jQueryExtensions.addCrossOriginSupport</b><br />I need to add a version called <b>jMod.jQueryExtensions.exportCrossOriginSupport</b>.
 This would an exported function instead of adding the functions directly.
 This is for users that want to add cross origin support to a jQuery instance in the public scope from a privileged script.
 This will prevent any errors caused by an unsafe function trying to indirectly call GM_xmlhttpRequest.<br /><br />This would, from the script author's perspective, work exactly the same as addCrossOriginSupport.
 However, a function has to be exported (via <b>ExportFunction</b>) to the public scope.
 This function is what jQuery will actually call, which itself calls the real function available inside jMod.
 - [ ] <a name="todo_mCloneInto"></a><b>mCloneInto</b><br />This jMod cloning function needs a better method for cloning objects when <b>cloneInto</b> is unavailable / not working.
 I have already created a function called <b>jMod.CloneProperties</b> that can clone an object in a manor similar to jQuery's <b>extend</b> method.
 However, CloneProperties copies non-enumerable properties and reconstructs their property constructors manually.
 This is a start, but it still needs a lot of work before it can be put into production.
 - [x] <a name="todo_CSS"></a><b>CSS</b><br />Trim down and clean up CSS.

+<a name="license"></a>
+#License
+jMod is licensed under the GNU General Public License v3.
+See the file /COPYING for the complete terms of this license.

+Third parties are welcome to modify and redistribute jMod in entirety or parts according to the terms of this license, and welcomes patches for improvements or bug fixes.